leonardopangaio/git4nondev/README.md

 ### 14.1.
 Gitflow

 First of them are GitFlow, thats recommended to an open-source project, a junior development team or an established product.
-This git strategy is usualy used on large teams, and it's more complex than other strategies because the number of branches in a single project.
+This git strategy is usually used on large teams, and it's more complex than other strategies because the number of branches in a single project.

 1. **Main Branches:**

    - **Master Branch:** This is like the final version of your project.
 It's the branch where your stable, production-ready code lives.
 Only code that is thoroughly tested and ready for release should be merged into the master branch.
-Usualy the main/master branch is the production branch.
+Usually the main/master branch is the production branch.

    - **Develop Branch:** Think of this as the playground for your ongoing work.
 It's where all the development happens.
 When you start a new feature or fix a bug, you branch off from here.
 It's a reflection of the latest state of development.